| Applies to | Screeners, usability tests, media surveys, and intercept studies |

 If you want to collaborate on edits with others in your organization, you can leave the screener in editing mode.
 Simply navigate away from the screener without publishing or discarding your edits.
 Others will see the screener is in Editing mode from the Projects page.
 Once all edits have been made, follow the steps above to publish them to your participants.

-Whether you’re running a media survey or usability test, you can make edits to your usability test or media survey after it’s launched.
-You can also make edits to a closed mission and then relaunch it.
+Whether you’re running a usability test, media survey, or intercept study, you can make edits after it’s launched.
+You can also make edits to a closed study and then relaunch it.

 - Click Edit in the top-right corner.
 A modal appears displaying a few reminders.

 - Click Edit mission in the modal.
-This enables Editing mode for your mission, as indicated in the top-left corner.
+This enables Editing mode for your study, as indicated in the top-left corner.

-- Edit your mission as needed.
-You can make edits on the Overview, Screener, and Media survey/Usability test tabs.
+- Edit your study as needed.
+You can make edits on the Overview, Screener/Intercept, and Media survey/Usability test/Mission tabs.

-- Click Publish in the top-right corner (or Launch if you’re editing a closed mission).
+- Click Publish in the top-right corner (or Launch if you’re editing a closed study).
 A confirmation modal will appear.

 - Click Publish in the modal to verify.

-If you want to collaborate on edits with others in your organization, you can leave the mission in editing mode.
-Simply navigate away from the mission without publishing or discarding your edits.
-Others will see the mission is in Editing mode from the Projects page.
+If you want to collaborate on edits with others in your organization, you can leave the study in editing mode.
+Simply navigate away from the study without publishing or discarding your edits.
+Others will see the study is in Editing mode from the Projects page.
 Once all edits have been made, follow the steps above to publish them to your participants.

-Editing a screener or mission after it’s launched affects how you’ll analyze data and responses.
-You won’t lose any data by editing your mission after launch, but how that data is displayed in Dscout will change.
+Editing a screener or study after it’s launched affects how you’ll analyze data and responses.
+You won’t lose any data by editing your study after launch, but how that data is displayed in Dscout will change.

 Questions tab